ofasgard/CalzoneBlog/_posts/2022-10-21-mimikatz-frida-part-1.md

 ---
-title: Dumping Lsass with...
+title: "Dumping Lsass with...
 Frida?
-(Part 1)
+(Part 1)"
-description: A blog about dynamic instrumentation of Lsass for fun and profit!
+description: "A blog about dynamic instrumentation of Lsass for fun and profit!"
 date: 2022-10-21
 permalink: /blogs/mimikatz-frida-part-1
 ---